grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # The CLI flags prefix for this block configuration is:
   # query-frontend.results-cache
   [memcached: <memcached>]

+  # The redis block configures the Redis-based caching backend.
+  # The CLI flags prefix for this block configuration is:
+  # query-frontend.results-cache
+  [redis: <redis>]

   # Enable cache compression, if not empty.
 Supported values are: snappy.
   # CLI flag: -query-frontend.results-cache.compression